FAA imposes restrictions on Boeing 787s powered by some Rolls engines

-Airlines flying Boeing 787 Dreamliner jets powered by one model of Rolls-Royce engines face substantial disruption following an FAA safety ruling.
+Airlines flying Boeing 787 Dreamliner jets powered by one model of Rolls-Royce engines face substantial disruption after an FAA safety ruling.
 The planes are restricted from flying more than 140 minutes from a diversionary airport, down from 330 minutes.

 Airlines flying Boeing 787 Dreamliner jets powered by a particular model of Rolls-Royce engines face substantial disruption after the Federal Aviation Administration (FAA) placed restrictions on how far from an airport the airplanes can fly.